Bilateral coordination is an important aspect of a child’s physical development and how they use their bodies in everyday activities.

 Certain aspects of accordions are also symmetrical.

-In alternating activities such as those that follow, your child uses the opposite hand/arm or foot/leg in alternate motion:
+In alternating activities such as those that follow, your children use the opposite hand/arm or foot/leg in alternating motion:

 Climbing a Ladder